A248/JdbCaesar/README.md

 **Exception Handling**

 JdbCaesar handles all SQLExceptions.
-Should a SQLException occur during any query in a transaction, the entire transaction is automatically rolled back.
-The `Transactor` (the body of the transaction) may manually rollback by throwing `RollMeBackException`. *RollMeBackException* always has an empty stacktrace to improve performance of rolling back transactions.
+Should a SQLException occur during any query in a transaction, the entire transaction is automatically rolled back and the exception handled by the global exception handler.

+The `Transactor` (the body of the transaction) may manually rollback by throwing `RollMeBackException`. *RollMeBackException* always has an empty stacktrace to improve performance of rolling back.
+It does not trigger the exception handler.

+Any other `RuntimeException` thrown from within the transaction body will 1.) rollback the entire transaction 2.) trigger the exception handler with a `SQLTransactionEncounteredRuntimeException` wrapping the *RuntimeException*.